GardenersHQ

 As a member of the Apiaceae family, it is closely related to plants such as carrot, aniseed, celery, fennel, and cumin.

 In the garden, Cenolophium denudatum is a good plant to grow if you want to attract helpful insects to your garden, especially bees.
-It is a very easy plant to grow, largely due to its vigour, and has long-lasting looks.
+It is a very easy plant to grow, largely due to its vigor, and has long-lasting looks.

 Plant as part of an herbaceous border or in a wild or low maintenance garden.